Answering Related Questions: Abstract

 \section{Abstract}

 We introduce the meta-problem \rel$(\Pi, \dist, d)$ for a~problem $\Pi$, a~metric $\dist$ over its inputs, and a~map $d: \mathbb N \to \mathbb R_+ \cup \{\infty\}$.
 A~solution to \rel$(\Pi, \dist, d)$ on an input $I$ of $\Pi$ is a~pair $(J, \Pi(J))$ such that $\dist(I,J) \leqslant d(|I|)$ and $\Pi(J)$ is a~correct answer to $\Pi$ on input~$J$.
-This formalizes the notion of answering a~related question (or sidestepping the question), for which we give some practical and theoretical motivations, and compare it to the neighboring concepts of smoothed analysis, planted problems, and edition problems.
+This formalizes the notion of answering a~related question (or sidestepping the question), for which we give some motivations, and compare it with the adjacent concepts of smoothed analysis, certified algorithms, planted problems, modification problems, and approximation algorithms.
 Informally, we call hardness radius the ``largest'' $d$ such that \rel$(\Pi, \dist, d)$ is \NP-hard.
 This framework calls for establishing the hardness radius of problems~$\Pi$ of interest for the relevant distances $\dist$.

 We exemplify it with graph problems and two distances $\distd$ and $\diste$ (the edge edit distance) such that $\distd(G,H)$ (resp.~$\diste(G,H)$) is the maximum degree (resp.~number of edges) of the symmetric difference of $G$ and $H$ if these graphs are on the same vertex set, and $+\infty$ otherwise.
-Thus when solving \rel$(\Pi, \distd, d)$ (resp.~\rel$(\Pi, \diste, d)$) on an $n$-vertex input~$G$, acceptably-close graphs $H$ are obtained by XORing $G$ with a~graph of maximum degree at~most~$d(n)$ (resp.~having at~most $d(n)$ edges).
+Thus when solving \rel$(\Pi, \distd, d)$ (resp.~\rel$(\Pi, \diste, d)$) on an $n$-vertex input~$G$, acceptably close graphs $H$ are obtained by XORing $G$ with a~graph of maximum degree at~most~$d(n)$ (resp.~having at~most $d(n)$ edges).
 We show that the decision problems \textsc{Independent Set}, \textsc{Clique}, \textsc{Vertex Cover}, \textsc{Coloring}, \textsc{Clique Cover} have hardness radius $n^{\frac{1}{2}-o(1)}$ for $\distd$, and $n^{\frac{4}{3}-o(1)}$ for $\diste$, that \textsc{Hamiltonian Cycle} (or \textsc{Hamiltonian Path}) has hardness radius 0 for $\distd$, and somewhere between $n^{\frac{1}{2}-o(1)}$ and $n/3$ for $\diste$, and that \textsc{Dominating Set} has hardness radius $n^{1-o(1)}$ for $\diste$.
 We leave several open questions.